Demonstrators line up over Confederate monument in NC county

 Chatham's commissioners voted 4-1 in August to ask a United Daughters of the Confederacy chapter to have a plan by Oct.
 1 to remove the statute.
 The county let the UDC install the statute in 1907.
 Without a plan, the county will declare it a public trespass by Nov.
 1, making it eligible for removal.

-Monument supporter Barry Isenhour said the statute respects American veterans, but opponent Robert Finch said it was installed to intimidate the black community.
+Monument supporter Barry Isenhour said the statue respects American veterans, but opponent Robert Finch said it was installed to intimidate the black community.